Orient Star Seeker GMT Review (Model SDJ00001B)

 - Screw down crown at 4 o’clock; push/pull crown at 2 o’clock

-This is a GMT (Greenwich Mean Time) watch, which indicates that it has 24-hour time markings.
-The Seeker GMT in particular has two 24-hour rings, in addition to a 12-hour ring, which allows you to tell time in three time zones.
+This is a GMT (Greenwich Mean Time) watch, which indicates that it has can keep time in multiple time zones.
+The Seeker GMT in particular has two hour rings, in addition to the 12-hour markers on the dial, which allows you to tell time in three time zones.

 So, if you have friends or family that live far away, this will actually be a very useful feature.
 And if you just think GMT watches are really cool, I’m completely on your side!
 Let’s talk about all its other features, so that you can convince your friends you didn’t buy it just because it looks really cool!